Spartanburg (and Spartanburg County)

 - Business Climate

 Spartanburg’s food scene is continually evolving, with innovative concepts and high-end restaurants joining a host of local staples and popular classics countywide.
 From down-home cooking to foodie experiences worthy of Instagram, Spartanburg has something for all tastes.
 Get an authentic taste of Spartanburg at Wade’s Restaurant serving up delicious meat-and-threes with options like fried chicken, green beans and all the fixings, or at Sugar & Spice, a local icon serving up delicious burgers, fries and onion rings.
 These Southern classics have been joined by the modern twist on mill town fare served up at Heirloom, the gourmet street food at the open-air biergarten Fr8yard, and the high-end new American eatery The Kennedy.
 Thanks to Spartanburg’s abundance of international companies, an impressive roster of global cuisines have joined the scene as well, from Mezcal, serving up traditional Mexican food, tapas-style, to Bar 1884, offering Asian-forward plates with a twist and a rooftop view.
 Browse a full list of local restaurants here.

-Also plentiful in Spartanburg County are local breweries where residents and visitors can find delicious hand-crafted brews, like those from RJ Rockers Brewing Company, Ciclops Cyderi & Brewery and New Groove Artisan Brewery.
+Also plentiful in Spartanburg County are local breweries where residents and visitors can find delicious hand-crafted brews, like those from Rockers Brewing Company Co., Ciclops Cyderi & Brewery, New Groove Artisan Brewery, Holliday Brewing and Plankowner Brewing Co.

 An active agricultural scene makes for a great variety of farmers’ markets and produce stands in the area, including Spartanburg’s Hub City Farmer’s Market, the longest-running market in the Upstate, and smaller markets in Inman, Cowpens, Landrum and Woodruff.